Have you ever wondered what it would be like to be a minimalist? Well, life on the Camino is a good place to start.

 - Aspirin/Ibuprofen/Excedrin Migraine

-Pack-light but wise, flexible, and willing to adjust and prioritize comfort.
+Ultralight but wise, flexible, and willing to adjust and prioritize comfort.

 Gear and Packing for the Camino are highly individual processes, and your needs will differ from those of other pilgrims.
 Trust your instincts about what is essential and what you want.
 Consider what can be purchased on the Camino and what can be donated or discarded if unnecessary.
 Don’t overthink it, and adapt your strategy as you go along.